hendrixxD/My-Alt_Portfolio/capstone/README.md

 This approach allows for automating the process of setting up the initial database schema and populating it with data.

 - **Load**

-   **PG to GCS**
+  - PG to GCS:

     - Uses PostgresToGCSOperator
     - Extracts data from Postgres using a SQL query
     - Loads this data into Google Cloud Storage (GCS) as JSON files

-   **GCS to BigQuery**:
+  - GCS to BigQuery:

     - Uses GCSToBigQueryOperator
     - Reads the JSON files from GCS
     - Loads the data into BigQuery
     - Automatically detects the schema of the incoming data
     - Creates the table if it doesn't exist, or truncates and replaces data if it does
     - Each file is named with the table name and a timestamp

 - **Transform**